shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

 6. From the menu select **Home -> New semantic model**.

-7. New semantic model dialog opens.
+7. A new semantic model dialog opens.
 Enter **sm_FAIAD** as the Direct Lake semantic model name.

 8. We have the option to select a subset of the tables by default.
 Remember, we created views in the earlier lab.
 We want to include these views in the model.
 Expand the **dbo** schema, from here you can see all tables and views in your lakehouse.